- Parents Home

-- If you wear glasses or sunglasses, make sure you clean them frequently to keep oil from clogging the pores around your eyes and nose.
+- If you wear glasses or sunglasses, make sure you clean them often to keep oil from clogging the pores around your eyes and nose.

 - If you get acne on your body, try not to wear tight clothes.
-They don't allow skin to breathe and may cause irritation.
-Scarves, headbands, and caps can collect dirt and oil, too.
+They don't let skin breathe and may irritate it too.
+Scarves, headbands, and caps also can collect dirt and oil.

-- Remove your makeup before you go to sleep.
+- Take off your makeup before you go to sleep.
 When buying makeup, make sure you choose brands that say "noncomedogenic" or "nonacnegenic" on the label.
 Throw away old makeup that smells or looks different from when you first bought it.

 If you're concerned about acne, talk to a dermatologist.
 Dermatologists offer a range of treatments that help to prevent and acne scars.
 A dermatologist can help you find the treatment method that's best for you and can also give you lots of useful tips for dealing with acne and caring for your skin type.
 Some salons and spas have trained skin specialists, called estheticians, who can offer advice and skin care treatments.